BuildIt-Poland/immutable-web-platform/README.md

 > when attaching service via `systemd` and if it using `nix-build` as it is with `arion` then sourcing bashrc from `/etc/bashrc` is necessary - need to raise an issue agains that
 > running `docker-container` within `container` - [no chance](https://github.com/NixOS/nixpkgs/issues/28659) - trying with `rkt` - getting loop ...
 > when using containers - if container does not work, it tell us that this container has to be restarted (ping to check is enough) - checking how to do autorestart without `--force-reboot` flag

+#### Hard things
+* multicompilation in one step - docker requires linux but I'm working on darwin - in two steps it is easy
+* local environment - if we spawnin local cluster, and we are creating images locally we need to push docker to cluster without a need to push to docker registry - newest `kind` handle `kind load image-archive`